highfellow/js-l10n-timeago/README.md

 timeAgoMinutes[other] = {{n}} minutes ago
 ```

-For the format of the plural strings in the strings file, see the example directory and the documentation for (webL10n)[https://github.com/fabi1cazenave/webL10n].
+For the format of the plural strings in the strings file, see the example directory and the documentation for [webL10n](https://github.com/fabi1cazenave/webL10n).

-For other configuration information, see the (original documentaion)[http://pragmaticly.github.com/smart-time-ago/].
+For other configuration information, see the [original documentation](http://pragmaticly.github.com/smart-time-ago/).